snjvkthrvn/Algorithmia-ThePathOfLogic/design_docs/regions/REGION_00_PROLOGUE.md

 ### Region Story Beat

 **THE AWAKENING:**
 The player awakens with no memory, floating in an abstract void.
-The first thing they see is Professor Node—a being of pure logic who explains:
+The first thing they see is Professor Node—a kindly, white-haired professor in a lab coat, who seems to have been waiting for them.
+A small cyan crystal orbits around him as he speaks:

-> *"You've entered the space between thought and understanding.
+> *"Ah, you've finally arrived!
+Welcome to the space between thought and understanding.
 Here, ideas take physical form.
-I am Node, your guide through the Path of Logic."*
+I'm Professor Node, and I'll be your guide through the Path of Logic."*
 >
 > *"Those glowing tiles ahead?
 They're not just puzzles—they're the building blocks of how machines think.
 Master them, and you'll carry that knowledge into any world."*